 In my obsessive pursuit of becoming a working actor, my determination reaped many rewards, but left me depleted in the big-picture arenas of life: family, relationships and self-care.
 I chose solitude over camaraderie and competition instead of community.
 Then one cold winter morning, I met a man who’d flip everything I knew about hustling on its head.
 For the next several years, he schooled me on the importance of living a life and not just a career.

-Every morning, come rain, sleet or snow, he would hop on the Metro North from his home in Connecticut and commute to midtown Manhattan.
+Every morning, come rain, sleet or snow, he would hop on the Metro North from his home in Connecticut and commute to midtown Manhattan, New York.
 For the next 10 hours, he would audition, teach or take classes.
 Just before his late foray into acting, he abandoned the peace of mind that comes from supporting a family on a well-paying and steady job.

 Each time he saw me get worked up over a blown audition or complain about not seeing the fruits of my labor, he would remind me there was more to life than being on Law & Order.
 He taught me you can want something without needing it; a realization that not only liberated me but also made the work more enjoyable.
 Not surprisingly, the minute I stopped trying to bulldoze my way to the top, I started to book more work.

 Life doesn’t mean you have to live a small life, and no matter how old you are, you must approach each endeavor as if you’re just getting started.